Superelliptic curves with large Galois images

 Identifying the exact image of $\rho_\ell$ is a more arduous task.
-We do this completely for $r=3$ using the endomorphism character introduced in \S \ref{section_endo_char} (see also Theorem \ref{thm_r=3_exact_image_surjective}).
+We do this completely for $r=3$ using the endomorphism character studied in \S \ref{section_endo_char} (see also Theorem \ref{thm_r=3_exact_image_surjective}).
 As far as the author is aware, this is the first time images of such representations have been correctly identified\footnote{Upton considers curves of the form $y^3=f(x)$ with $f \in \QQ[\zeta_3]$ of degree $4$ \cite{Upton}.
 However an oversight when taking the determinant leads to the wrong image being stated.}.
-For our examples listed above the images of the mod $\ell$ representations are (outside the finite set of $\ell$ listed in \S \ref{subsection_examples}):
+The images of the mod $\ell$ representations coming from the examples in (\ref{eq:introduction_examples}) are (outside the finite set of $\ell$ listed in \S \ref{subsection_examples}):

 The notation here is as follows where $a$ generates $\Fl^*$ and $b \in \Fl^*$ has order $t$; and where $a$ generates $(\FF_{\ell^2}^*)^{\ell-1}$ and $b \in \FF_{\ell^2}^*$ has order $t$.